xldenis/Why3-Find/README.md

 Package, prover, tactic and driver options can be used to specify multiple items at a time.
 Finer management is possible using modifier flags.
 Flag `+` adds items, flag `-` remove items, flag `=` replace items, flag `n:` move or insert items starting at position `n`.
-Moreover, option `none` remove all items from configuration.
+A flag applies to all elements in the list, until a new flag is emitted.
+Moreover, option `none` can be used to remove all items from the configuration.
 For instance:

     --prover none         # Remove all provers
-    --prover a,b,c        # Use provers a, b and c only --prover +a,b         # Add provers a and b to package config --prover -a,b         # Remove provers a and b from package config --prover 2:a,b        # Move or insert provers a and b at position 2 and 3 --prover +a,-b,1:c    # Add prover a, remove b, move or insert c at position 1
+    --prover a,b,c        # Use provers a, b and c only --prover +a,b         # Add provers a and b to package config --prover -a,b,+c      # Remove provers a and b from package config, then add c --prover 2:a,b        # Move or insert provers a and b at position 2 and 3 --prover +a,-b,1:c    # Add prover a, remove b, move or insert c at position 1